EusthEnoptEron/hatsuharu/_includes/text.md

 I'm so excited that I start stomping in place rapidly.

 Allthrough the past year, I have seen all kinds of Hatsuharu Rei.
 Be it official art, fanart, videos, fanbooks, cosplayers, and whatnot.
 In my head, there is a clear image of a perfect Hatsuharu Rei that is controlling my mind.
 Skin so pure as snow, soft hair that is a mix of white and blue, and eyes with a deep blue that resembles the starry sky.
-Hatsuharu Rei is the ideal female, pulling of a remarkable balance of 未来感, mysteriosity, and feminity.
+Hatsuharu Rei is the ideal female, pulling of a remarkable balance of modernity, mysteriosity, and feminity.

 Countless pictures of my angel cross my mind and say the  words I always picture her saying.